SharathPROG/Matplotlib/README.md

 ![This is the output](images/linegraph.png)

-## Acknowledgements and
+## Acknowledgements

-To access the .ipynb files containing the code from this material, please see the folder in this repo titled "Code".
-Thank you!

-And thank you to my professor of my introductory coding class, Shadrock Roberts!
+Thank you to my professor of my introductory coding class, Shadrock Roberts!